 Small Garden: How to Make the Most of Your Space

-Although some of us are able to enjoy a garden with a ton of space to fill in, others are limited to a more confined space.
-It can sometimes be tough to make the most of the small space you have, but luckily, there are tons of great tips and tricks out there for how to make the most of your small garden.
+Some of us are lucky enough to have a garden with a ton of space to fill with delicious veggies and beautiful flowers!
+But as populations in North America rise, our yards continue to get smaller and smaller.
+Many homeowners today are limited to a more confined space to garden in.
+It can be tough to make the most of small spaces, but we’ve got some great tips and tricks for you.

 The Purpose of Your Small Garden